openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 | play-last-by-id            | String | Add to playback queue as last by id, works for series, episodes and movies                                      |
 | browse-by-id               | String | Browse media by id, works for series, episodes and movies                                                       |

-### Terms search
+### Terms Search

-The terms search has a default behavior that can be modified sending some predefined prefixes.
+The terms search has a default behavior that can be modified by sending some predefined prefixes.

-The default behavior will look for movies, series, or episodes whose name start with the provided text, if it found results the prevalence go as said before.
+The default behavior is to search for movies, series or episodes whose name starts with the given text, if it finds results the bind will proceed as said before.
-If the result is a series the binding will try to resume some episode, if not it will look for the next episode to watch and finally will fall back to the first episode.
+If the result is a series, the binding will try to resume some episode, if not it will look for the next episode to watch and finally will fall back to the first episode.

-You can prefix your search with `<type:movie>`, `<type:episode>`, `<type:series>` to restrict your search to a given type.
+You can prefix your search with `<type:movie>`, `<type:episode>`, `<type:series>` to limit your search to a specific type.

-Also, you can target a specific series episode by season and episode numbers prefixing your search with `<season:1><episode:1>` with the desired values.
-So `<season:3><episode:10>Something` will try to play the episode `10` for the season `3` of the series named `Something`.
+You can also search for a specific series episode by season and episode number by prefixing your search with `<season:1><episode:1>` with the desired values.
+So `<season:3><episode:10>Something` will try to play episode `10` of season `3` of the series called `Something`.

-## Known limitations
+## Known Limitations

-This binding was tested against the android tv, and web clients.
+This binding has been tested with an Android TV and web client.
-The only problem that were found is that the channels `play-next-by-terms` and `play-last-by-terms` don't work currently on the android tv client.
+The only issue that was found is that the `play-next-by-terms` and `play-last-by-terms` channels currently don't work on the Android TV client.

-Before open an issue please test you are able to correctly control your device from the Jellyfin web ui to identify whetter is an issue on the client itself.
+Before opening an issue, please test that you are able to control your device correctly from the Jellyfin web UI to determine if it is a client-side issue.

 ## Full Example